Its been a long long time since my last/first post. I can only say that its not for lack of something to say!

 I had worked for an arts organisation based in a forest and subsequently set up, with a few colleagues from that organisation, a new Community Interest Company called Outdoor Studios that provides artist-led workshops for creative experiential learning exploring environment, landscape, and place.
 My love of trees is deeply ingrained and so absolutely necessary to me I knew I had to reconnect.

 The digital artworks I started to make during lockdown look at the frustrations around the distance from nature that I keenly experienced.
-The Unlocked series focuses, with humour, the barriers and the layers of physical and emtional hurdles needed to be overcome in order to engage with nature again.
+The Unlocked series focuses, with humour, on the barriers and the layers of physical and emotional hurdles needed to be overcome in order to engage with nature again.